if-05-61-C-fall-2017/system-specification-auingerwalter/README.md

-# System-Specification from Auinger Philipp and Walter Alexander

-You are right now on the Project-Repository of FAVOR.

-FAVOR is a Family Organizer which gets developed from our team.
+# Welcome on the FAVOR-Repository!

+FAVOR, a special Family Organizer.

 [Link to our Website](http://favor.somee.com)